-Here’s a classic itinerary suggestion for a week in Israel, featuring highlights like Tel Aviv, Jerusalem, the Dead Sea, and Masada.
+Here’s a suggested itinerary for a week in Israel that includes Tel Aviv, Jerusalem, the Dead Sea, and Masada.

 Why Travel To Israel